wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_forwarder.rst

 Splunk Forwarder configuration
 ==============================

-This section will explain what kind of configuration files the Splunk Forwarder instance needs to work properly and send Wazuh alerts to the Indexer component.
+This section explains how to configure the Splunk Forwarder to send alerts to the Indexer component.

-- **inputs.conf** : This configuration file is needed by the forwarder for reading data from an input.
+- **inputs.conf** : The Forwarder needs this file to read data from an input.

-- **props.conf** : For consuming data inputs, Splunk needs to specify what kind of format will be handled.
+- **props.conf** : In order to consume data inputs, Splunk needs to specify what kind of format will handle.

 Set up data collection
 ----------------------